-James O. Phillips, Ph.D. joined the faculty at the University of Washington in 1998, and is currently a Research Associate Professor in the Department of Otolaryngology-Head and Neck Surgery.
-He is also the Director of the Dizziness and Balance Center at the University of Washington Medical Center (UWMC), the Vestibular Diagnostic Laboratory at UWMC, the Roger Johnson Clinical Oculomotor Laboratory in the Division of Ophthalmology at Seattle Children's Hospital.
-Prior to joining UW, he earned a Ph.D. in Psychology and in Physiology from the University of Washington.
+James O. Phillips, Ph.D., joined the faculty at the University of Washington in 1998 and is currently a research professor in the Department of Otolaryngology-Head and Neck Surgery.
+He is also the director of the Dizziness and Balance Center at the UW Medical Center, the Vestibular Diagnostic Laboratory at UWMC, and the Roger Johnson Clinical Oculomotor Laboratory in the Division of Ophthalmology at Seattle Children's Hospital.
+Prior to joining UW, he earned a Ph.D. in psychology and in physiology from the University of Washington.
 Dr. Phillips teaches in the Departments of Otolaryngology-HNS, Ophthalmology, and Speech and Hearing Sciences.
 He is a faculty research affiliate of the National Primate Research Center, the Virginia Merrill Bloedel Hearing Research Center, the Center on Human Development and Disability, and the Autism Center at the University of Washington.
 He is also a faculty affiliate of the Center for Navigation and Communication Sciences at the University of Rochester and the Center for Integrative Brain Research at Seattle Children's Research Institute.
 He is on the Medical and Scientific Advisory Board of the Vestibular Disorders Association.

 Undergraduate Education: Pomona College, B.A., English Literature

 Other Training: Post-Doctoral Trainee, University of Washington, Neurophysiology